 Describe your past working relationship with the WCW and both tours of duty with the WWF

 Then when I went to the WWF, the one thing I was never really prepared for was the politics.
 In WCW, it was more or less like a family situation.
-In the WWF the office finally gave me an opportunity after nine months of calling Pat Patterson at noon on Friday.
-Every friday at noon I would call Pat and say “I’m ready, I’m ready to contribute, I’ll do anything you ask, I want an opportunity I am not looking for a job.”
+The WWF office finally gave me an opportunity after nine months of calling Pat Patterson at noon on Friday.
+Every Friday at noon I would call Pat and say “I’m ready, I’m ready to contribute, I’ll do anything you ask, I want an opportunity I am not looking for a job.”
 He finally said, “if you promise never to call me again, we will bring you to TV”.

-Terry you have worked so hard to attain the popularity that you have.
-What is it about wrestling that has always appealed to you to continue to compete?
+What is it about wrestling that has always appealed to Terry Taylor to continue to compete?
 Why?

 Has that changed your perception of wrestling at all?

 Terry Taylor: Yeah.
 In the 1960s, the (Green Bay) Packers, those guys made $100,000 a year and they won the world title.
 There are guys that were crippled being pushed around in wheelchairs.
 They were on the Green Bay Packer world championship teams and they wouldn’t change a thing.
 They didn’t play for the money but for the love of the game.
 I don’t have enough to retire.
 There a lot of my friends that can’t retire, but they can’t do anything else.
 They did it for the love of the game and I am one of those guys.

 I don’t begrudge anybody making a living.

 Everything I did I did by choice.
 Wrestling is not what it was.
 It is almost like it lost its innocence.
 To me, big business, marketing it, and making it this big multi-million dollar corporation, took away what it was.
 This intimate relationship between the audience and the guys in the ring.
 To make it into this mass-marketed machine almost ruined what was its very nature.